keithatxxdotnetwork/all-docs/docs/cmix/idCollisionAndNotifications.md

 The notifications system relies on shared ephemeral IDs to keep notifications private.
-When a user registers for notifications, a server run by the xx network team tracks when their current ephemeral ID receives a message and sends a notification.
+When a user registers for notifications, a server run by the xx Network team tracks when their current ephemeral ID receives a message and sends a notification.
 Then their phone processes the notification to detect if the message is actually for the user and will notify if it is.
 This bot, as well as the notifications provider